Create Table Operator

 Number of Rows

-Sets the number of rows to create.
-The number you enter here is how many rows the operator creates.
-If you need 2 rows, enter 2.
+The number you enter here determines how many rows the operator creates.
+If you need two rows, enter 2.

-To use another operator as an argument, connect its output port to the argument (top) port first.
+To use another operator as an argument, connect its output port to the Create Table operator's argument port.
 Then, enter _arg as your Number of Rows.
-For this to work, your argument operator must output an integer.
+Your argument operator must output an integer.

 Adding a Create Table Operator